Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Neutrino-transport implementation details

 \subsection{Numerical implementation}

-In our simulations the neutrino-matter interactions are weak (radiative efficiency is $\sim$ few \%), thus it is reasonable to separate the evolution of the MHD fluid and neutrino radiation.
-The evolution algorithm is the following: \begin{enumerate} \item Evolve $T^{\mu}_{\nu}$ and $R^{\mu}_{\nu}$ over the timestep $\Delta t$ (subject to Courant condition) by integrating the fluxes and gravitational source terms explicitly without taking into account neutrino-matter interactions (the source term).
-For details of computation of fluxes in optically thin and thick regions see \ref{sec:flux_nu}. \item Compute the neutrino-matter interaction step, where the source term is treated implicitly.
+In our simulations the neutrino-matter interactions are weak (radiative efficiency is $\sim$ few percent); thus it is reasonable to separate the evolution of the MHD fluid and neutrino radiation.
+The evolution algorithm is the following: \begin{enumerate} \item Evolve $T^{\mu}_{\nu}$ and $R^{\mu}_{\nu}$ over the time step $\Delta t$ (subject to Courant condition) by integrating the fluxes and gravitational source terms explicitly without taking into account neutrino-matter interactions (the source term).
+For details of computation of fluxes in optically thin and thick regions, see \ref{sec:flux_nu}. \item Compute the neutrino-matter interaction step, where the source term is treated implicitly.
 Once the neutrino quantities are updated, compute the neutrino number evolution equation implicitly, using the updated quantities (see \ref{sec:implicit_step}). \item Using the updated conserved quantities, convert them to primitive quantities.
-For MHD quantities we used a 2-dimensional Newton-Raphson root-finding method \citep{Noble2006}, and backup entropy-based inversion methods \citep[see][for more details]{hamr_paper}.
-Neutrino quantities are inverted via the method described in \ref{sec:con2prim}. \end{enumerate}
+For MHD quantities, we used a two-dimensional Newton-Raphson root-finding method \citep{Noble2006} and backup entropy-based inversion methods \citep[see][for more details]{hamr_paper}.
+Neutrino quantities are inverted via the method described in \ref{sec:con2prim}. \item Figure~\ref{fig:perf_benchmark} shows the performance of the code on A100 and H100 NVIDIA GPUs.
+The benchmark is performed using the simulation initialized with the setup of the model \cBw on the grid with total size $200\times200\times200$ on a single GPU ($2\times2\times2$ blocks with $100\times100\times100$ cells per block.). \end{enumerate}